remybeugnon/website/content/authors/admin/_index.md

 </style>

 <div>
-My interest is to understand ecosystem functioning.
-We are losing species from all phyla in all ecosystems all around the world.
-However, the consequences of such loss for ecosystem functioning remain unpredictable.
-Understanding how species interact and how they are linked to their environment is a prerequisite to the understanding of ecosystem functioning and the consequences of species loss for our societies.
+  My research interest lies in understanding ecosystem functioning, particularly in light of the ongoing loss of species across various ecosystems worldwide.
+Despite this widespread species loss, the exact implications for ecosystem functioning remain uncertain.
+To address this, it is crucial to comprehend how species interact with each other and their environment.

-I did my Ph.D. in a tree Biodiversity Ecosystem Functioning experiment ([BEF China](https://bef-china.com/)), where I was focusing on tree-tree interaction effects on carbon cycling from forest productivity to soil carbon storage through its effects on microbial community and litter decomposition.
-I was doing this work as part of the [TreeDì](https://remybeugnon.netlify.app/project/treedi/) doctoral school which is aiming to understand tree -- tree interactions in Chinese subtropical forest within the BEF China platform.
-I am now focussing on the biodiversity-microclimate-functioning nexus.
-In my current project [SoilDivTemp](https://remybeugnon.netlify.app/project/soildivtemp/), I am aiming to understand how vegetation diversity is modulating temperature and the consequences for undercanopy communities and functions at global scale.
+During my Ph.D., I conducted research within the context of the Biodiversity Ecosystem Functioning ([BEF China](https://bef-china.com/)) experiment, focusing on the effects of tree-tree interactions on carbon cycling.
+Specifically, I investigated how these interactions influenced forest productivity, soil carbon storage, microbial communities, and litter decomposition.
+This work was conducted as part of the TreeDì doctoral school, which aims to explore tree interactions in Chinese subtropical forests within the BEF China platform.

+Currently, my research is centered on the biodiversity-microclimate-ecosystem functioning nexus.
+In my ongoing project, [SoilDivTemp](https://remybeugnon.netlify.app/project/soildivtemp/), I am investigating how vegetation diversity affects temperature modulation and its repercussions on undercanopy communities and functions on a global scale.
 </div>